tmatic-trading/crypto-platform/README.md

 ```
 pip3 install -r requirements.txt
 ```
 3. The program uses an SQLite database and can work without installing a database management system.
 After running Tmatic for the first time, the tmatic.db file will be generated automatically.
-The database consists of two tables:
+The database consists of the tables:

-- ```coins``` - stores all previously executed transactions and accrued funding.
+- ```real_trade``` - stores all previously executed transactions and accrued funding.
+- ```test_trade``` - stores all previously executed transactions and accrued funding in the test network.
 - ```robots``` - parameters of trading bots.
+- ```expired``` - parameters of expired instruments that were previously traded.
+When restoring the trading history and an expired instrument is found, Tmatic first checks the instrument parameters in the `expired` table.
+If the instrument is not found, it gets the information from the exchange endpoint and stores it in the `expired` table to speed up the loading process in the future.

+The columns of the `real_trade` and `test_trade` tables are identical.

-The "coins" table receives data from the websocket execution stream or trade history endpoint.
-Explanations for the columns of the "coins" table:
+The `real_trade` (`test_trade`) table receives data from the websocket execution stream or trade history endpoint.
+Explanations for the columns:
 * ID - row number in the database.
 * EXECID - unique code that exchange assigns to any transaction.
 * EMI is the identification name of the bot taken from the "clOrdID" field.
 EMI usually corresponds to the EMI field of the SQLite "robots" table.